 Being a professional wrestler requires you to be on the road often beyond 300 days a year.
 The wear and tear on the body from travel, let alone being slammed into a mat day in and day for the entertainment of others and the talent’s own in-ring aspirations takes its toll.
 Not only is the profession dangerous, but so too can be the travel.

-Today, we will take a close look at the circumstances that led to both flights crashing, and the aftermaths that followed.
+Today, we will take a close look at the circumstances that led to both plane crashes, and the aftermaths that followed.
 As we will soon learn, the dangers of travel on the road can, unfortunately, prove to be deadly.

-February 19th, 1975 – The Plane Crash of Bobby Shane, Buddy Colt, Dennis McCord and ‘Playboy’ Gary Hart
+The Plane Crash into Tampa Bay with Bobby Shane, Buddy Colt, Austin Idol, and ‘Playboy’ Gary Hart – February 19th, 1975

 Buddy Colt, ‘Iron’ Mike McCord, Gary Hart and Bobby Shane were traveling from a show in Miami to Tampa in the middle of the night in Buddy Colt’s personal single-engine Cessna 173.
 While airborne, a storm approached rapidly, forcing Buddy Colt, who was piloting the plane, into a cloud bank with zero visibility.
 Blinded, Colt’s plane took a nosedive into the Tampa Bay.
 Three of the passengers were able to unfasten their seatbelts, swim to the surface and eventually to safety 300 yards away.
 Unfortunately, one of the passengers was unable to unfasten their seat belt in time and did not make it.

-Gary Hart highlighted the terrible events that took place that night in his autobiography ‘My Life In Wrestling…With A Little Help From My Friends‘:
+Gary Hart highlighted the terrible events of their plane crash that took place that night in his autobiography ‘My Life In Wrestling…With A Little Help From My Friends‘:

 When we had originally flown into Miami, Bobby was behind Dennis, but I asked if we could switch seats going back, because Dennis wasn’t as tall as Buddy, and I could have more leg room.
 Bobby didn’t mind at all, because it was going to be a “working flight.”
 As I mentioned in the previous chapter, Bobby was in the process of taking over the book from Bill Watts, and as Bill’s assistant, I was reviewing the TV formats and going over the building managers with him, and I was also going to help him book a few shows during the flight, as well.